alansafahi/soapboxx/replit.md

 - **Monitoring**: Query performance and error tracking

 ## Recent Changes
-- June 15, 2025: Completed Audio Bible system with working text-to-speech functionality
+- June 15, 2025: Completed Audio Bible system with advanced pause/resume functionality
-  - Removed redundant "Audio Settings" section that was causing interface confusion
+  - Implemented proper pause and resume controls that continue from where audio was paused
+  - Added verse-by-verse progression with automatic advancement between readings
+  - Created comprehensive audio controls: Play, Pause, Resume, and Stop with clear button states
+  - Added real-time progress indicator showing current verse number and reference
+  - Enhanced user experience with progress bar and visual feedback for audio state
-  - Implemented Web Speech API for immediate audio playback instead of non-functional audio generation
+  - Fixed audio playback to resume from current verse instead of restarting from beginning
-  - Added proper Play/Stop button states with user-friendly error messages
-  - Enhanced audio controls with voice selection, playback speed, and volume that actually affect speech synthesis
-  - Streamlined interface to single "Audio Bible Player" section with working audio functionality
+  - Streamlined interface with intuitive controls and friendly status messages
-  - Fixed all JavaScript errors preventing page loading and audio playback
 - June 15, 2025: Optimized Bible verses system for performance and responsiveness
   - Fixed critical performance issue where FreshAudioBible was loading all 42,561 verses simultaneously
   - Implemented paginated Bible verses API with maximum 100 verses per request